photoprism/photoprism-docs/docs/getting-started/docker.md

     Also make sure your server has [swap](https://opensource.com/article/18/9/swap-space-linux-systems) configured so that indexing doesn't cause restarts when there are memory usage spikes.
     As a measure of last resort, you may additionally disable image classification using TensorFlow.

-!!! info "Complete Rescan"
-    `photoprism index --all` will re-index all originals, including already indexed and unchanged files.
-This may be necessary after upgrading, especially to new major versions.

 ### Step 3: When you're done... ###